 Steady that Point ‘n’ Shoot

-Using the LCD display to compose your photographs is possibly the easiest way to shoot with a digital Point ‘n Shoot, and yes, they dont make the viewfinders the way they used to.
-But low light conditions are not the best situation to test your forearm stability.
+Using the LCD display to compose your photographs is possibly the easiest way to shoot with a digital Point ‘n Shoot.
+Yes, they don’t make the viewfinders the way they used to, but low light conditions are not the best situation to test your forearm stability.

 Steady yourself by leaning against a rigid structure such as a wall or concrete post.
 Put your back against it, press as much of your body into it as possible.
 This should get you ready for your low-light hand-held point and shoot photograph.